 In Edge Node Sharing context, there are two separate actors or business entities defined by SA6 – PLMN operator and Edge Computing Service Provider (ECSP).
 It is possible that PLMN Operator and ECSP are same organization.
 For Edge Node Sharing aspects, SA6 mainly refer the clauses 3.3.5, 3.5.4.3.3, Annex A.2.1 and Annex A.2.2 specified in GSMA OPG Operator Platform Telco Edge Requirements (v2.0) – GSMA.OPG.02.

+Please note, the SA6 discussion and the questions in this LS assume that the scenarios described are non-roaming.

 Clause A.2.1 in GSMA.OPG.02 captures OP to 3GPP EDGEAPP mapping: